POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Assists in the installation of audiovisual systems and serves as the resident expert for those systems University-wide.
+3. Assists in the installation of audio-visual systems and serves as a resident expert for those systems University-wide.

-4. Collaborates with FCTL personnel, Distributed User Support Specialists, and Computer Services personnel to provide support for computers integrated with audiovisual equipment within classrooms and other spaces.
+4. Collaborates with Telecommunications, Networking, Centralized and Distributed IT personnel to provide support for computers and networks integrated with audio-visual equipment within classrooms and other spaces.

-5. Assists faculty, staff, and other end-users by demonstrating the proper operation and care of audiovisual equipment and works with FCTL personnel to formulate and update operating instructions and training materials for the proper use of equipment.
+5. Assists faculty, staff, students, and other end-users by demonstrating the proper operation and care of audio-visual equipment and works to formulate and update operating instructions and training materials for the proper use of equipment.

-9. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Coordinator, Classroom Instructional Technologies and/or Director of the Faculty Center for Teaching and Learning.
+8. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Coordinator, Audio Visual Technologies, and/or Director of Telecommunications.

-10. Contributes to the overall success of FCTL by performing all other duties and responsibilities as assigned.
+9. Contributes to the overall success of the Audio-Visual Technologies unit by performing all other duties and responsibilities as assigned.

 SUPERVISION